 Fresh noodles will keep in the fridge for a day, and in the freezer for a couple of weeks.
 Dry noodles will keep for at least 6 months.

 Now for the really good stuff.
 Chinese egg noodles are fantastic in all kinds of dishes, but I particularly like them in stir-fries and soups, where their texture and richness are real boons.
 To prepare the noodles, bring a pot of unsalted water to a boil (Chinese noodles are already salted), add the noodles, and cook until soft but still dense and chewy (about 2-3 minutes).
 Drain the noodles and (optionally) rinse or dunk them in cold water to get rid of excess starch, then add them to soups, stir-fries, etc.

 Alright, let's end this epic how-to with a simple little dish to test out your awesome new egg noodles, shall we?
 This recipe is my take on a classic and beloved simple noodle stir fry.
 As the name suggests, it's all about good noodles and good soy sauce.
 If you're looking to keep it super-simple, you can omit the egg too, and just use the sauce and green onions.
 It's a fantastic little side, and a perfect dish to go along with dumplings, barbecued pork, or a little wine chicken.
 It's also really good for eating out of a container in front of an open refrigerator at midnight - not that I speak from experience or anything.

-I’m planning to write this up as a mini-recipe post at a later date (I think I’ve earned a mini-post after this one), so if you’re looking to keep up to date on all of the recipes, guides, and features here on Diversivore, be sure to subscribe for email updates.
+I've written this recipe up in detail here, so feel free to check it out for more details and variations (including a look at what soy paste is).
+If you're looking to keep up to date on all of the recipes, guides, and features here on Diversivore, be sure to subscribe for email updates.